Estádio Cidade de Coimbra: Concerts

 In addition to football, the stadium is often used for concerts of international artists with capacity up to 50,000 people.

-The stadium was inaugurated with a Rolling Stones concert on 27 September 2003, attended by over 50,000 people.
+In part owing to its geographic position halfway between the two major cities in the country, Lisbon and Porto, it has welcomed some of the largest stars in music since its renovation.
+Indeed, the stadium's first use was not a sporting event but a Rolling Stones concert on 27 September 2003, to a sold out crowd.

-George Michael played there in 2007 during the 25 Live, with 39,639 spectators.

-In 2010, U2 played two sold-out shows in the stadium during their U2 360° Tour.
-Approximately 109,985 people attended the event.

-On June 24, 2012, Madonna performed in front of 33,597 people as part of her MDNA Tour.
+George Michael played there in 2007 during the 25 Live tour, with 39,639 spectators. and in 2010, U2 played two sold-out shows in the stadium during their U2 360° Tour - approximately 109,985 people attended the event.
+On June 24, 2012, Madonna performed in front of 33,597 people as part of the MDNA Tour.
+Andrea Bocelli was meant to play on the 4 June 2020, the municipal holiday, but due to the COVID-19 pandemic, it was postponed to June of the following year.
+To counteract the post-pandemic crowd limitations, there were two concerts on 25 and 26 June.

 Coldplay performed at the stadium on 17, 18, 20, & 21 May 2023 as part of their Music of the Spheres World Tour.